COVID Vaccine

 Find an Eskenazi Health Center Location Near You

-COVID vaccines and boosters are offered at all Eskenazi Health Center primary care locations and Eskenazi Health Pharmacy locations in Indianapolis.
+Flu and COVID vaccines are offered at all Eskenazi Health Center primary care locations and Eskenazi Health Pharmacy locations in Indianapolis.

 Need assistance finding a location?
 Please contact us at 317.880.0000.